jmpg93/NavigatorSwift/README.md

 }
 ```
 - Interceptors:

 By implementing the protocol `SceneOperationInterceptor` you can intercept all the operations being executed by the navigator.
 This protocol allows you to change the behavior of the navigator in some cases.

-For example if you want to display the system location persmissions alerts just before presenting some map view you can create a new interceptor:
+For example if you want to display the system location persmissions alert just before presenting some map view you can create a new interceptor:
 ```
 class SystemPermissionsInterceptor: SceneOperationInterceptor {
 	func operation(with operation: SceneOperation, context: SceneOperationContext) -> SceneOperation? {
-		return ShowLocationPermissionsSceneOperation().then(operation)
+		return ShowLocationPermissionsIfNeededSceneOperation().then(operation)
 	}

 	func shouldIntercept(operation: SceneOperation, context: SceneOperationContext) -> Bool {